Commas with Essential and Non-Essential Elements

 Examples of Commas with Essential and Non-Essential Elements

-Some examples of commas offsetting non-essential elements would be the following:
+Some examples of commas with essential and non-essential elements would be the following:

 Non-Essential: Maya Angelou, a renowned American poet, was born in St. Louis, Missouri in 1928.